zeek/zeek-docs/doc/quickstart.rst

 traffic-monitoring cluster.
 This section explains how to use ZeekControl to manage a stand-alone Zeek installation.
 For a complete reference on ZeekControl, see the `ZeekControl documentation`_.
-For instructions on how to configure a Zeek cluster, see the :doc:`clusters` documentation.
+For instructions on how to configure a Zeek cluster, see the :doc:`cluster-setup` documentation.

 .. note:: Using the standalone / single process mode of Zeek is not suitable
           for setups with significant amounts of traffic.
 In these cases one